thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 -------------------------
 *I recommend python 3.8 instead of 3.9 because some users using pyenv can run into weird issues with pandas.* Note that example of the python console can be found in the FAQ above.

-`python3.8 LiTOY.py --db database.xlsx --add`
+`python3.8 LiTOY.py --db database.xlsx --add "read Nietzsche" "read Sartre"`
-    * Add new entries
+    * Start the adding prompt with two new entries, use tab to autocomplete tags and other stuff

 `python3.8 LiTOY.py --db database.xlsx --edit_entries ID ID ID`
     * Edit entries with corresponding IDs